 CRISIS CENTER FOR SOUTH SUBURBIA (the "Organization") is a voluntary welfare service organization which provides temporary shelter for victims of domestic violence.
 Additionally, the Organization provides comprehensive social services to all victims of domestic violence.
-Services are provided in the south suburbs of Chicago, Illinois so the Organization's financial condition is impacted by the economic and political status of this area and the State of Illinois.
 The Organization's programs are as follows: